 I don’t think so, and neither does Eddie Wharton, as he claims on his Working Theory blog.
 Most of the books Wharton reads are nonfiction, and he claims that reading more than one at a time has had three distinct and unexpected benefits, namely:

-And finally, in this wonderful article on AgileLifestyle, author Tony Khuon describes this kind of voracious reading as “more like a superpower.”
+And finally, some people describe this kind of voracious reading as a superpower.

 Since 2012, he has consistently reached his goal of 150 books in one year.
 He recommends, when reading books in parallel, to select three different kinds of books, i.e., a genre novel, a literary work and a nonfiction title.

 The book(s) on my bedside table are nonfiction, craft books that help me to improve the novels I write.
 The book on my Kindle app is a genre fiction, usually one a fellow author has asked me to read and review.
 The audiobook booming out from my car’s speakers on my commute is usually a literary title or a classic.

 So far this year, I’ll bet I’ve “consumed” almost a hundred books in their various formats, though I haven’t kept count.
 Do I feel sharper, and smarter, and more motivated?
 Yes, indeed, I do.
 I walk, do yoga and ride a horse to exercise my body, and I read – profusely and diversely – to exercise my brain.